 See all hints and tipsRelevant resources

-" Start slowly and build up.
+See all resources" Start slowly and build up.
 When moving more, you may feel warmer or even slightly breathless.
 You might also find that your muscles and joints get a little sore a day or two afterwards.
 This is normal, but you can help avoid this by gradually increasing the length and intensity of activity."

 " Most people can get active without medical advice.
 However, if you have difficulty managing the symptoms of your condition, seeking medical advice before increasing your activity levels may be helpful.
 Often, further condition-related information can be found on charity websites, too."